jmolivas/composer-resolver/README.md

 experimental feature of Docker, make sure you're running the latest beta of Docker itself.
 Be prepared for changes!

+Note that the way workers work in this project is that they poll every n seconds and when they found a job, they run that job and then terminate themselves.
+This ensures we have no memory leaks and memory is freed after every run of every worker.
+The Docker 1.12+ swarm mode feature is perfect for that use case because if the worker container is terminated, Docker will take care and spawn a new one so you always have workers running.
+It might be tedious during development though that's why you can configure this behaviour using the `COMPOSER_RESOLVER_TERMINATE_AFTER_RUN` environment variable on the `worker` containers.
+See "Configure" for more details.

 ### Deploy

 [Create a swarm](https://docs.docker.com/engine/reference/commandline/swarm_init/) first.